Pet Doors for Sliding Glass Doors FAQ

 You should measure the height of the lowest track wall at the bottom (usually the outside).
 You'll need enough compression to clear that height.
 Please call our customer service department if you have any question about this.
 Some pet door panels have special provision for decreasing or increasing the adjustment range a small amount (about 3/4") on the job site anti-whoops!.
 This feature can save having to ship the pet door back in case of a small measurement error.

-The best solution to this problem is the exciting new Bug Warden which was specifically designed by a Southern Califonia engineer.
-These can be purchased individually if you already have a patio pet door or they are included for free in patio panels manufactured by Patio Pacific Inc.
+The best solution to this problem is the Bug Warden which was specifically designed by a Southern Califonia engineer.
+These can be purchased individually and are sometimes available at a discount with the purchase of selected patio pet doors..

 The Dreaded "Bug Gap"